Harmonize-Brazil/mosaic_utils/README.rst

         python -m pip install --upgrade pip
         pip3 install --upgrade setuptools wheel
         pip3 install "numpy<2.0"

-2. Download a ``.whl`` file for the GDAL library from `here <https://github.com/cgohlke/geospatial-wheels/releases>`_ (unofficial binary wheels for some geospatial libraries for Python on Windows).
-Go to ``Assets`` and choose the wheel file by name e.g. (GDAL-3.4.3-cp312-cp312-win_amd64.whl) explanation GDAL-VERSION-PYTHON_VERSION-PYTHON_VERSION-OS-ARCHITECTURE.
+2. Download a ``.whl`` file for the GDAL library from `here <https://github.com/cgohlke/geospatial-wheels/releases>`_ (unofficial binary wheels for some geospatial libraries for Python on Windows) or use alternative way based on official package available at Pypi [#]_ (complex process to create bindings using compilation in C++).
+    * 2.1 At Github page of geospatial-wheels, go to ``Assets`` and choose the wheel file by name e.g. (GDAL-3.4.3-cp312-cp312-win_amd64.whl).
+The name of file refers on GDAL-VERSION-PYTHON_VERSION-PYTHON_VERSION-OS-ARCHITECTURE.
-Install using the command below:
+    * 2.2 After download, install GDAL using the command below:

 .. code-block:: shell